-Apply by this date to ensure full consideration by the committee.
+Applications received after this date will be reviewed by the search committee if the position has not yet been filled.
 Final date: Friday, Nov 8, 2019 at 11:59pm (Pacific Time)

 Applications will continue to be accepted until this date, but those received after the review date will only be considered if the position has not yet been filled.
 Description

 The Graduate School of Education (GSE) at the University of California, Berkeley seeks applications for a Director of the Academic Talent Development Program (ATDP) (100%) with an expected start date of January 1, 2020.

 The Academic Talent Development Program (ATDP), housed in the GSE, provides challenging educational experiences in the form of more than 100 enrichment or accelerated classes to more than 2,000 academically talented learners from the United States and beyond per year.